 So I dispel these myths.

-I explain that the control remains with the client in an enhanced state of awareness, that they only do what they want to do, that when you can’t see anything, hear anything or feel anything that you are dead, that you, the client have the magic, not the hypnotist, that hypnosis is a means to an end, the conduit, part of a number of things that a client can do, that the hypnosis is the gateway, and that everyone is hypnotised on a daily basis when the conscious mind and the subconscious mind focus on the same thing, like when your watch telly, iron, go jogging or paint the skirting board, or things like this, and that if you are human that you can be hypnotised as long as you want to be.
+I explain that the control remains with the client in an enhanced state of awareness, that they only do what they want to do, that you can’t see anything but that you can hear everything and feel everything, that you, the client, have the magic, not the hypnotist, that hypnosis is a means to an end, the conduit, that hypnosis is a gateway to fantastic change.
+Did you know that everyone is hypnotised on a daily basis when the conscious mind and the subconscious mind focus on the same thing?
+Like when you watch telly, iron, go jogging, drive or paint the skirting board, or things like this.

 Once the myths are packed away with the other irrational fears you can then focus on the process, the relaxation, the joy of the experience and the things that the client wants to achieve.